slomo-b/BlackJackGame/README.md

 # About
-A small and very simple BalckJack App ive made on my Scrimba Journey to become a professional Web Developer.
+A small and very simple BlackJack App ive made on my Scrimba Journey to become a professional Web Developer.
 Ive changed the css and added two new functions. ive added the bet() function which is called everytime the startGame() function gets called so 5 coins will be taken from the player. then ive added a win() function as well which gets called if blackjack gets logged which adds ten coins to the player object.